Anglikl1207/branch-example/README.md

     - `git add jane.md`
     - `git commit -m "added file for jane"`
 7. **Switch back to the main branch:** after creating and committing the new file, switch to __main__. we do this because when you merge you merge another branch into the branch you're currently in.
 Since we want each person to merge their branch into the main branch, people should move to main before merging.
+    - `git checkout main`
+    - note that we dont' add `-b` because that is only added when creating a new branch.
     - if you're using a visual tool, you may be able to merge without switching branches.
 9. **Merge person branch into Main:**  merge it into the __main__ branch.
 To merge the _jane_ branch we made earlier we would enter:
     - `git merge jane`